 Scarlet Oak– Quercus coccinea

 This tree grows in dry, sandy, acidic soils.
 It’s a medium-large tree that is occasionally used in landscaping because of its gorgeous fall foliage.

 Shingle Oak– Quercus imbricaria

-This medium-sized tree produces acorns that are extremely bitter.
+This medium-sized tree produces extremely bitter acorns.
 Its wood used to be used to make shingles, hence the name.

 Swamp White Oak– Quercus bicolor

 This tree is frequently used as a shade tree for large lawns, golf courses, and parks.
 Its fall colors are attractive and it has a high tolerance for different types of soils.
 The acorns are sought after by squirrels, mice, deer, beavers, black bears, and a variety of birds, such as ducks and turkeys.